 The main benefit of storage virtualization is the ability to place all physical disks into a virtual pool and create thin-provisioned virtual disks.
 Each virtual disk’s data is spread across all physical disk arrays.

 One of the initial limitations with SDS solutions was their inability to expand beyond a 2-node architecture.
 Today, that limit has been removed, and you can scale out to 64 nodes (depending on the SDS product you choose).
 It is designed to make scaling out easily as your data requirements grow.
-You can expand your storage capacity by adding one node at a time to the existing SDS cluster.
+You can expand your data storage capacity by adding one node at a time to the existing SDS cluster.

 There are many types of secondary storage, but when it comes to SDS, the main types are HDDs, SSDs and flash.
 By definition, secondary storage refers to any non-volatile storage device that is internal or external.
 Memory (RAM) is usually considered primary storage.